 When you’re beginning to plan your excursion, start by choosing the location that interests you most.
 Whether you’re on a trip and can’t travel too far or you have a specific area you want to fish, give yourself a specific location you want to fish, and then you can start looking at the water.

-If you’re fishing in an area with quite a bit of water to choose from, then it’s smart to do some other research on what bodies of water are working and where you’re going to be more successful.
+If you’re fishing in an area with quite a bit of water to choose from, then it’s smart to do some other research on what bodies of water are working and where you will be more successful.

-For example, a fly angler fishing near Crested Butte, Colorado is going to have several different rivers to choose from, so it’s smart to know what rivers are being the most productive before you truly start doing your research.
+For example, a fly angler fishing near Crested Butte, Colorado, is going to have several different rivers to choose from, so it’s smart to know what rivers are the most productive before you truly start doing your research.

-Once you have your body or a couple of bodies of water chosen, you can truly narrow in on locations and see what the water is like.
+Once you have chosen your body or a couple of bodies of water, you can truly narrow in on locations and see what the water is like.

-Tip: What I find the best about satellite maps is to use Google maps to mark all your fishing spots, species caught, and other comments on methods or conditions.
-Then you have a historical record of this for future trips.
+Tip: What I find the best about satellite maps is to use Google Maps to mark all your fishing spots, species caught, and other comments on methods or conditions.
+Then you have a historical record recorded for future trips.

 Study the Water

 You’ll be shocked at how much information you can gather about a body of water on Google Maps.
-If you’re looking at a river, there are a couple of things you want to see before you decide to fish it.
+If you’re looking at a river, you want to see a couple of things before you decide to fish it.

 It’s also smart to look for bends in the river.
 These are otherwise known as eddies and almost always produce fish.

 If you’re fishing lakes, do your best to study the shoreline.
-Depending on when the lake was photographed, you’ll be able to see the bottom of the lake and this will give you almost all the information you need.
+Depending on when the lake was photographed, you’ll be able to see the bottom of the lake, giving you almost all the information you need.

 In lakes, you want to find rocky points and any drop-offs.
 Rocks are great homes for fish.
 If you can find where they end, you’ll find fish.